FeitianSmartcardReader/FEITIAN_MOBILE_READERS/Readme.txt

 http://www.pcscreader.com/docs/getting_started.html

 History:
-2020/07/02
+2020/09/02
+	- Update iOS Lib to 3.5.60, add new protocol string which are com.ftsafe.ir301 and com.ftsafe.br301 2020/07/02
 	- Update iOS Lib 3.5.59, add background mode support, to have support background mode, you will need add "external accessory communication" key in your settings. more details, check https://developer.apple.com/documentation/uikit/app_and_environment/scenes/preparing_your_ui_to_run_in_the_background/about_the_background_execution_sequence
 2020/05/12